randy3k/Terminus/README.md

 `terminus_cancel_build` is used to cancel the build when user runs `cancel_build` triggered by <kbd>ctrl+c</kbd> (macOS) or <kbd>ctrl+break</kbd> (Windows / Linux).

-The following is an example of build system define in project settings that run a bash command.
+The following is an example of build system define in project settings that run a python script

 ```json
 {